dievus/MayorbotC2/README.md

 You can Google this one

 ##### Creating the Discord Bot
 This article and the included videos is great - https://www.freecodecamp.org/news/create-a-discord-bot-with-python/.
 Once done, make sure to replace the token in the Python file with the token for your bot.
+You will also have to get the channel ID that you wish to use on the Discord server, and put it in the channel variable near the top.

 ##### Convert MayorbotC2.py to an Executable
 There are different ways to do this, either with Pyinstaller, or Auto Py to EXE.
 Google again.